 - Flip using tongs and fry other side to a golden brown.
 Remove from oil to paper towels to drain.

-The recipe may be simple but that is the beauty of it.
+The recipe is simple but that is the beauty of it.
 Fry Bread can be served sweet or savory and everyone loves it.
-Let me show you how quick and easy this proven recipe is with step-by-step directions for all levels of chefs.

 What is Fry Bread?

-Fry Bread is Native American and can be made with yeast and cornmeal while other recipes call for lard, shortening, or another type of fat.
+Native American fried bread and can be made with yeast and cornmeal while other recipes call for lard, shortening, or another type of fat.
 This will vary depending on where you are located and the availability of ingredients.

 Both Fry Bread and Sopapillas are traditional fried breads.
 The main difference is how the dough is prepared prior to being fried.
 The recipe is the same.